ramsteak/EstraPy/docs/2_commands/00_index.md

 # Commands

 EstraPy reads from an input file, containing the necessary instructions to perform the required operations.
-The commands follow a simple syntax, outlined on a per-command basis, in the relative sections.
+The commands follow a simple syntax, outlined on a per-command basis, in the relative sections below.